 Sean's focus is to imbed a high performance culture in the organisation.
-Sean holds a Bachelor of Environmental Science majoring in Natural Resource Management, a Bachelor of Arts majoring in Communications and a Masters of Public Administration objective of the department is to effectively manage growth and development in order to create a socially, ecologically and economically sustainable environment.
+Sean holds a Bachelor of Environmental Science majoring in Natural Resource Management, a Bachelor of Arts majoring in Communications and a Masters of Public Administration.

-John AdamsCity Planner
+John Adams City Planner

 John leads a diverse team encompassing strategic planning, development planning, engineering and environment, building and plumbing and business support.
-The core
+The core objective of the department is to effectively manage growth and development in order to create a socially, ecologically and economically sustainable environment.